 5) Newcastle –

-Newcastle, being amongst the largest cities in the New South Wales territory, and also home to the wine country of Hunter Valley, is a place to be if you want to enjoy beach surfing and a great nightlife.
+Newcastle, being amongst the largest cities in the New South Wales territory, and also home to the wine country of Hunter Valley, is a place to be if you want to enjoy beach surfing and great nightlife.
 You will also have the chance for day tours to the Hunter Valley wineries.

 6) Dorrigo National Park –

-Feel the excitement of browsing through towering forest that looks like where dinosaurs once roamed.
+Feel the excitement of browsing through the towering forest that looks like where dinosaurs once roamed.
 This wilderness is among the list of ancient World Heritage Sites just like the famous Sagamartha National Park – where you can see Mt.
 Everest.
 There is also an opportunity for bird watching, hiking as well as watching silent waterfalls.